-- Be safely and economically maintained. - Enhance the performance of adjacent travel lanes. - Be structurally adequate to handle maintenance and emergency vehicles and to serve as emergency parking. - Accommodate pedestrians and bicyclists as necessary. - Provide versatility in using the shoulders as temporary detours for construction or maintenance activities in the future. - Make it easier and more cost-effective to convert into a traffic lane as part of a future widening. - Simplify the Contractor's operation which leads to reduced working days and lower unit prices. - Current and future drainage requirements are not compromised.
+- Be safely and economically maintained. - Enhance the performance of adjacent travel lanes. - Be structurally adequate to handle maintenance and emergency vehicles and to serve as emergency parking. - Accommodate pedestrians and bicyclists as necessary. - Provide versatility in using the shoulders as temporary detours for construction or maintenance activities in the future. - Make it easier and more cost-effective to convert into a traffic lane as part of a future widening. - Simplify the Contractor's operation which leads to reduced working days and lower unit prices.

-• Shoulders do not need to be designed to traffic lane standards to meet these objectives.
+Shoulders do not need to be designed to traffic lane standards to meet these objectives.
 To achieve these performance objectives, the following design standards apply for shoulders on the State highway.